-2. Repeal the Ashcroft guidelines that allow greater FBI surveillance and require strict adherence to surveillance guidelines by the FBI, including official repudiation of racial profiling and any "attorney general guidelines" that allow for the practice.
+3. Place a policy priority on strict adherence to surveillance guidelines by the FBI, including official repudiation of racial profiling and any "attorney general guidelines" that allow for the practice.

-It must become clear that in the next administration, racial profiling and abusive surveillance will not be targeted, and will, in fact, be punished and prosecuted as violations of civil and individual expressive rights.
+It must become clear that in the next administration, racial profiling and abusive surveillance will not be targeted, and will, in fact, be punished and prosecuted as violations of civil and individual rights.
 It is time to make clear that such abuses of basic constitutional and human rights will no longer be condoned and/or promoted by the Executive.